New Form 1099-NEC

 - Learn to break down the new Form 1099-MISC and NEC trickiest compliance situations

-- Learn how to reshape your vendor validation tasks for 2021
+- Learn how to reshape your vendor validation tasks

 - Learn how to differentiate between payments that are now 1099-NEC reportable versus those that are 1099-MISC reportable